cosmos/cosmos/VALIDATORS_FAQ.md

 Any participant in the network can signal that they want to become a validator by sending a “declare-candidacy” transaction, where they must fill out the following parameters:

+* Validator's PubKey: The validator must signal an account with which it will perform its validator's duties.
+The private key associated with PubKey is used to sign *prevotes* and *precommits*.
+This way, validators can have different accounts for validating and holding liquid funds.
 * Validator's name
 * Validator's website (Optional)
 * Validator's description (Optional)